nopara73/ZeroLink/README.md

 **DoS 1: What if an Alice spends her input immaturely?**
 If it happens at Input Registration phase the Tumbler SHOULD ban the malicious Alice.
-If it happens at later phases the round falls back to input registration phase, and all the so far provided CJ outputs SHOULD be banned by the Tumbler.
+If it happens at later phases the round falls back to input registration phase, and all the so far provided CoinJoin outputs SHOULD be banned by the Tumbler.
-Clients MUST not ever register with the same CJ output twice, even if the round fails, otherwise the Tumbler could work with that information.
+Clients MUST not ever register with the same CoinJoin output twice, even if the round fails, otherwise the Tumbler could work with that information.
 **DoS 2: What if an Alice refuses to sign?**
 The same strategy applied as in DoS 1.
 **DoS 3: What if a Bob does not provide output?**